EvaluationContext/Power-BI-Nexus/docs/resources.md

 # Resources

-Resource to help you get up to speed with Power BI.
+Resources to help you get up to speed with Power BI.

 ??? info "RSS Feeds"